Hendlay History, Family Crest & Coats of Arms

 The surname Hendlay was first found in the Hundredorum Rolls of 1273 in various counties and shires: Tristram de Hanle in Suffolk; William de Hanleye Salop (Shropshire); and Warin de Hannclaye in Lincolnshire.
 The Yorkshire Poll Tax Rolls of 1379 list: Robertus de Hannclay; Peter de Hanlay; and Willelmus de Hanlay.

-Important Dates for the Hendlay family
+Early History of the Hendlay family

 This web page shows only a small excerpt of our Hendlay research.
 Another 127 words (9 lines of text) covering the years 1086, 1605, 1611 and 1619 are included under the topic Early Hendlay History in all our PDF Extended History products and printed products wherever possible.